Save-Dao/guide/docs/glossary.md

 #### pTokens

 Personal Tokens.
-These are tokens which are unique to specific Raiders which can be used to Summon them for a given Raid or feedback on a Proposal.
+These are tokens which are unique to specific campaigners which can be used to Summon them for a given campaign or feedback on a Proposal.
 Specific pTokens are Whitelisted by the DAO and stored in the War Chest.

 #### Proposal